0x0630ff/catLaserEsp32_v2/README.md

 * 2x Servos and servo arm kit - https://www.adafruit.com/product/1967

 #### Usage:
-The push button will turn on the laser and start the auto run mode. <br>
+- The push button will turn on the laser and start the auto run mode.
-- Auto mode still needs a lot of help... <br>
+- Auto mode still needs a lot of help...
-To use the joystick, press down on the joystick and the D13 led will light up to show that manual mode is active.<br>
+- To use the joystick, press down on the joystick and the D13 led will light up to show that manual mode is active.
-Joy stick can then move the servo arm around. <-- This is still a bit off.<br>
+- Joy stick can then move the servo arm around. <-- This is still a bit off.

 #### Plans:
 * Incorporate the Blynk library to use remote control via wifi.